NXT: New Year's Evil (2022)

-The 2022 NXT: New Year's Evil was the second annual NXT: New Year's Evil professional wrestling event produced by WWE.
+The 2022 NXT: New Year's Evil was the second annual NXT: New Year's Evil professional wrestling television special produced by WWE, and third New Year's Evil overall.
 It was held primarily for wrestlers from the promotion's NXT brand division.
-The event aired as a special episode of WWE's weekly television series NXT, broadcast on the USA Network.
-It took place on January 4, 2022, at the WWE Performance Center in Orlando, Florida.
+The event took place on January 4, 2022, at the WWE Performance Center in Orlando, Florida and aired live as a special episode of WWE's weekly television series NXT on the USA Network.
 This was the final event to feature the NXT Cruiserweight Championship, as it was unified into the NXT North American Championship at this event.

 Four matches were contested at the event.
 In the main event, Bron Breakker defeated Tommaso Ciampa to win the NXT Championship.
 In other prominent matches, North American Champion Carmelo Hayes defeated Cruiserweight Champion Roderick Strong in the opening bout to unify both titles, and Mandy Rose defeated Cora Jade and Raquel González to retain the NXT Women's Championship.
 The event also marked an appearance by Rick Steiner, who had not appeared in the company since 1994.
 After the event went off-air, Steiner celebrated with his son, Bron Breakker, after he had won the NXT Championship.

 Production

 Background

-New Year's Evil is a professional wrestling event currently produced by WWE.
-It was used for a special episode of WCW Monday Nitro on December 27, 1999; WWE acquired World Championship Wrestling (WCW) in 2001.
-After 21 years since that WCW event, WWE revived the name for their January 6, 2021, episode of NXT.
-At NXT WarGames, it was announced that the second edition of New Year's Evil would be held as the January 4, 2022, episode of NXT 2.0 and take place at the WWE Performance Center in Orlando, Florida.
+New Year's Evil was originally produced by the former professional wrestling promotion World Championship Wrestling (WCW) as a New Year's-themed special episode of its Monday Nitro television program on December 27, 1999; in 2001, WCW was acquired by WWE, at the time still known as the World Wrestling Federation (WWF; renamed WWE in 2002).
+After 21 years since that WCW event, WWE revived New Year's Evil for its developmental brand NXT as a special episode of NXT on January 6, 2021.
+At NXT WarGames on December 5, 2021, it was announced that a second NXT: New Year's Evil would be held as the January 4, 2022, episode of NXT and take place at the WWE Performance Center in Orlando, Florida and broadcast on the USA Network.
+This in turn established New Year's Evil as an annual television special of NXT.